Frequently Asked Questions

 I do not have a microwave; how can I warm them?

-Submerge pack for the 1-2 minutes.
+Submerge pack for the time listed below.
 If pack has not reached desired temperature, submerge again (in same water) for an additional minute.

 Do not allow the pack to come in contact with the pot or heat source for prolonged time, excessive contact may rupture the pack.
-Towel dry pack before placing into the purple cover and applying to the body.
+Towel dry pack before applying.
 Always inspect the pack for signs of damage or leaking prior to use and discard if damage is found.
 Always test the pack temperature before application and allow to cool if needed.

 Feeding Bottle & NaturalWave teats Frequently Asked Questions